The link between aging and sleep disorders explained

 This week the review Science publishes the results of a study conducted by Luis de Lecea, professor of psychiatry and behavioral sciences at Stanford University, United States.

-As a preamble, the researcher remarks that “More than half of people over 65 complain about the quality of their sleep”.
+As a preamble, the researcher remarks that “More than half of people over 65 complain regarding the quality of their sleep”.
 This lack of sleep quality is associated with increased risks of hypertension, cardiac arrest, diabetes, or depression.

 The role of hypocretins